 There are many different types of everyday skills that a Business Analyst performs that are learnable in a relatively short period of time.
 Many of those skills can even be skills that you are already performing in a similar or slightly varied way, which means with some Business Analysis context and a few tweaks can be adapted to your new role of becoming a Business Analyst in a relatively short time frame.
 Then there are some other skills; such as learning to model requirements using specific notations that can also be learned quite quickly but will require some practice in a real life work scenario in order to become second nature and highly effective.
 Every professional Business Analyst will tell you that they learn something new almost every day; every project poses new problems and interesting challenges to solve for.
 Continuous stakeholder relationship building and negotiation around business requirements are just a few of the things they will be faced with every day.
 It requires an open mind and willingness to learn continuously.
 The key point here is that these Business Analysts uses the same skills, techniques and approaches to solve most of their every day challenges.
 These are learnable skills in a short period of time, and then you get really good at it over time.

 The profession of Business Analysis is a really vast one (just look at the BABOK® v3.0 Guide definition of the profession, 500 pages of content and more than 50 different Business Analysis techniques to master!).
+Learn exactly what do Business Analysts actually do, so that you can deepen your understanding.
 Becoming a Business Analyst is certainly not a trivial matter and there will always be more to learn as a Business Analyst as you progress through your career.

-SO WHAT IS THE SECRET TO BECOME A PROFICIENT BUSINESS ANALYST IN 5 DAYS THEN?
+SO WHAT IS THE SECRET TO BECOME A PROFICIENT BUSINESS ANALYST IN JUST A FEW DAYS THEN?

 The secret ingredient when choosing the right training, support and guidance when you decide to go down the path of becoming a proficient Business Analyst is to identify an experienced, passionate and professional Business Analyst who has been down the path from both an academic angle and a practical career perspective. …Most trainers in the market don’t have this background and hence it can be hard to find the right person to be guided by as an aspiring and new Business Analyst!